 Opening hours:

-Daily; from 7:30 AM to 5:00 PM.
+Daily, from 7:30 AM to 5:00 PM.

 Take a Walking Tour in the Old City of Hebron

-After finishing your tour in the Ibrahimi Mosque, you should enjoy walking around the old city of Hebron.
-The Old City of Hebron begins from the square of Bab El Zawyeh to the Ibrahimi Mosque area.
-There are two main streets; the first street, is known as New Shallalah St. It is the agricultural market street, where visitors will find fresh fruits and vegetables.
-The second street is known as the Old Shallalah St. It is a commercial street, where many types of stores are located on both sides of the road.
+After finishing your tour of the Ibrahimi Mosque, you should enjoy walking around the old city of Hebron.
+The Old City of Hebron begins from the square of Bab El Zawyeh and goes to the Ibrahimi Mosque area.
+There are two main streets; the first is New Shallalah St. It is the agricultural market street, where visitors will find fresh fruits and vegetables.
+The second street is known as Old Shallalah St. It is a commercial street with many types of stores on both sides of the road.
 Visitors can enjoy shopping surrounded by the old Ottoman architecture in the city.

 Visit the Russian Orthodox Church